d4n3sh/thedaneshproject/content/posts/2007-10-24-users-shutdowns-and-reboots.md

   - 889737866

 ---
-The &#8220;last&#8221; command.
+The "last" command.
 Not many people I know use it but there are a quite a few things one could do with it often.
 Let's look at users, shutdowns and reboots.

-The &#8220;last or lastb&#8221; command is typically used to show a listing of the last logged in/out users.
-To view when a particular user last logged in run &#8220;last [username]&#8221;.
+The "last or lastb" command is typically used to show a listing of the last logged in/out users.
+To view when a particular user last logged in run "last [username]".
 See output below.

 <pre>[root@nosebleed ~]# last danny
 danny    pts/1        ftmtj1s.crib     Wed Oct 24 16:51   still logged in